speedycube64/Complete_OptiFine_Archive_Pre_1.9/README.md

 # Complete_OptiFine_Archive_Pre_1.9
-Download old OptiFine versions (pre-1.9) without getting your computer shat on by adfly
+Download old OptiFine versions (pre-1.9) without getting a virus from adfly

 These are only the files I could find on [this forum page (DO NOT DOWNLOAD FROM HERE)](https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/minecraft-mods/1286605-b1-4-1-9-optifine-history).
 Some 1.7 and 1.8 versions might have newer OptiFine versions than what's in this repository, so check the [official OptiFine website]([url](https://optifine.net/downloads)https://optifine.net/downloads).